Innovative Ways That Hotels Are Using Social Media to Attract More Customers

 In a recent Facebook campaign, the hotelier invited its Canadian followers to “like” their Facebook page and post a review.
 Participants will be entered into a draw to win prepaid American Express cards.

-This campaign not only creates positive feelings towards the Holiday Inn brand, but it also enables them to reap a healthy harvest of glowing reviews.
+This campaign not only creates positive feelings towards the Holiday Inn brand but also enables them to reap a healthy harvest of glowing reviews.
 Clever.

 As these hotel chains have demonstrated, it is possible to rise above the social media noise and make an online audience take notice and hear what you have to say.
 Your brand can stand out from the competition–and social media is the perfect place to make it happen.